jennparker/kotlinconf-playground/README.md

 I've written a small sample app here that takes the basic UI elements of a popular movie app I've written in another repo, to see how hard it would be to make a similar layout using Jetpack Compose.

-After building this sample app, here is a list of the coolest stuff about about Jetpack Compose.
+After building this sample app, here are a few things that struck me as awesome changes that will come with using Jetpack Compose:

-<ul>Cool stuff:
     <li>The preview annotation makes iterating on UI super fast</li>
     <li>The learning curve is SO LOW</li>
     <li>Way less time to make a screen's UI</li>